-Alankrita Shrivastava is an Indian screenwriter, director, and producer based in Mumbai.
+Alankrita Shrivastava is an award-winning filmmaker, screenwriter, and producer based in Mumbai, known for her bold, women-centric narratives that champion nuanced, real characters.

 She made her directorial debut with Turning 30 in 2011, and rose to prominence with Lipstick Under My Burkha (2017), which won the Grand Prix at Créteil International Women’s Film Festival, multiple international awards—including the Spirit of Asia Prize at Tokyo and the Oxfam Award at MAMI—and a Filmfare Critics nomination